Feminist Manuscript Award

 Co-author Mary M. McKay is the Vice Provost for Interdisciplinary Initiatives at Washington University in St. Louis.
 In this role, she works to enhance interdisciplinary research and education across the campus and to build the collaborations needed to ensure the successful implementation of the university’s strategic plan.

 Dean McKay’s academic experience connects deeply to social work, public health, and social policy.
 She has received substantial federal funding for research focused on meeting the mental health and health prevention needs of youth and families impacted by poverty.
-She also has significant expertise in child mental health services and implementation research methods, as well as over 30 years of experience conducting HIV prevention and care-oriented studies in the United States and nine other countries across the globe, supported by the National Institutes of Health.
+She also has significant expertise in child mental health services and implementation research methods, as well as more than 30 years of experience conducting HIV prevention and care-oriented studies in the United States and nine other countries across the globe, supported by the National Institutes of Health.
 She has authored more than 200 publications on mental and behavioral health, HIV/AIDS prevention, urban poverty, and more.

 Dean McKay is active in both the Washington University and St. Louis communities.
-At Washington University, she previously served as the Neidorff Family and Centene Corporation Dean of the Brown School for over five years.
+At Washington University, she previously served as the Neidorff Family and Centene Corporation Dean of the Brown School for more than 5 years.
 Additionally, she serves on the University Council, is an Ambassador to Chulalongkorn University in the McDonnell International Academy, has been the Co-Chair of Day of Discovery & Dialogue, and is the 2019 Chair of the Washington University United Way Campaign.
 She is President of the American Academy of Social Work and Welfare and sits on the board of directors for the Association of Schools and Programs of Public Health and the Grand Challenges for Social Work.
 Dean McKay is also an editor of Global Social Welfare: Research, Policy & Practice, and is a member of the Congressional Social Work Policy & Research Institute.

 Prior to joining Washington University in St. Louis, Dean McKay was the McSilver Professor of Social Work and the inaugural director of the McSilver Institute for Poverty Policy and Research at New York University's Silver School of Social Work.
 She previously served as the head of the Division of Mental Health Services Research at Mount Sinai School of Medicine.
 Her prior academic appointments include Columbia University and University of Illinois at Chicago.